ahmed-eldesoky284/LCD-menu/README.md

  ```
  LCD Screen with I2C module:
- - Connect the SDA pin to A4 on the Arduino
+ - Connect the SDA pin to SDA on the Arduino
- - Connect the SCL pin to A5 on the Arduino
+ - Connect the SCL pin to SCL on the Arduino
  - Connect the VCC pin to 5V on the Arduino
  - Connect the GND pin to GND on the Arduino

  Pushbuttons:
  - Connect one pin of each pushbutton to GND on the Arduino
- - Connect the other pin of the first pushbutton to digital pin 9 on the Arduino
+ - Connect the other pin of the first pushbutton to digital pin 2 on the Arduino
- - Connect the other pin of the second pushbutton to digital pin 10 on the Arduino
+ - Connect the other pin of the second pushbutton to digital pin 3 on the Arduino
  ```

  ## Code